-The District does not concur with the audit finding or the \$1.5 million of questioned costs.
+The district does not concur with the audit finding or the \$3.5 million of questioned costs.
 A component of the Emergency Connectivity Fund (ECF) program is to seek support for eligible equipment provided to students and school staff who would otherwise lack access to connected devices sufficient to engage in remote learning.
-When it comes to making this determination of unmet need, the Federal Communication Commission (FCC) explains that "we think that schools are in the best position to determine whether their students and staff have devices and broadband services sufficient to meet their remote learning needs, and we recognize that they are making such decisions during the pandemic.
-We, therefore, will not impose any specific metrics or process requirements on those determinations."
+When it comes to making this determination of unmet need, the Federal Communications Commission (FCC) explains that any survey information provided with the application will be sufficient enough to determine unmet need at the time of reimbursement.

-Being forced into an unprecedented educational landscape amid a pandemic necessitated an expansive adoption of varying degrees of remote learning.
+Being forced into an unprecedented educational landscape amid a pandemic necessitated an expansive adoption of remote learning with a variety of challenges.
 Indeed, our district had the first confirmed student case of COVID-19 in the United States.
-These complexities unearthed many reasons why district issued devices are the only devices truly sufficient to face the new educational challenges of attempting to provide a free appropriate public education during a global health crisis.
-These include: consistent access to curriculum and supplemental resources through district licenses; providing access to accessibility tools not available to deploy on personal devices; web filtering of malicious content threatening student accounts off-campus and to meet e-Rate filtering requirements; content monitoring for timely intervention and support of students' social and emotional health which was significantly impacted by the pandemic; the ability to automatically authenticate student accounts for Zoom; the ability to conduct state required testing not allowed on personal devices; and the ability for technology staff to provide direct technical support through remote access.
-While the District was attempting to ensure all students had adequate support for learning activities amid a global health crisis, the District determined that students needed district devices and therefore had sufficient unmet need to justify 6,500 devices.
-While we only requested reimbursement for 4,000 devices, we know there was additional unmet need as we had over 6,500 devices in students' hands that did not support remote learning.
-The District firmly stands by those determinations.
+These complexities unearthed many reasons why district-issued devices are the only devices truly sufficient to face the new educational challenges of attempting to provide a free, appropriate public education during a global health crisis.
+These reasons include: consistent access to curriculum and supplemental resources through district licenses; providing access to accessibility tools not available to deploy on personal devices; web filtering of malicious content threatening student accounts off-campus and to meet e-Rate filtering requirements; content monitoring for timely intervention and support of students' social and emotional health which was significantly impacted by the pandemic; the ability to automatically authenticate student accounts for Zoom; the ability to conduct state required testing not allowed on personal devices; and the ability for technology staff to provide direct technical support through remote access.
+While the District was attempting to ensure all students had adequate support for learning activities amid a global health crisis, the district determined that students needed district devices and therefore had sufficient unmet need to justify providing 8,000 devices.
+The district firmly stands by those determinations.

-In the review of the District's claim made in August 2022, the Auditor's Office finds that we did not retain specific enough documentation to meet their interpretations of the compliance supplement which is issued for the purpose of suggesting audit practices.
-However, the stated program compliance standards are set in the establishing rules and the Code of Federal Regulations (CFR) 47 CFR sections 54.1700 et seq.
-In addition, The FCC states, "will not impose any specific metrics or process requirements on those determinations."
-The district retained documentation of our rationale of how the devices met the standards of the FCC and provided State Auditor's Office (SAO) with this information.
-As such, the district maintains that it met all these requirements.
+In its review of the district's claim made in May 2023, the Washington State Auditor's Office (SAO) finds that the district did not retain specific enough documentation at the time of reimbursement to meet their interpretations of the FCC requirements regarding unmet need.
+However, the district assessed unmet need based on the fact that our devices were no longer sufficient for students to engage in remote learning per the FCC FAQ 6.16 and the initial assessment would not change at the time of request of reimbursement.
+The district retained the assessment documentation of our rationale as to how the devices met the standards of the FCC and provided the SAO with this information.
+As such, the district maintains that it met all the requirements.
 Therefore, we disagree with the Auditor's position regarding the narrowness of acceptable actions and processes relating to unmet need determinations.